rohitkrai03/vue-starter/README.md

 # vue-starter

-> A Vue.js starter kit that lets you focus on more programming and less configruation.
+> A Vue.js starter kit that lets you focus on more programming and less configuration.

 > A full-featured Webpack setup with hot-reload, lint-on-save, unit testing & css extraction.